MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions-changes.md

 [!INCLUDE [2022_releasewave2](../includes/2022_releasewave2.md)]

 With [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 2, we introduce a new syntax for defining promoted actions.
-The changes include a different behavior on the UI.
-The article lists the behavioral changes.
+The new syntax groups the promoted actions in a separate section, so that the code is easier to scan.
+And on the UI, this new syntax improves the personalization experience, by adding options for promoting actions.

 ## Breaking changes <!-- ?? -->